sbaudoin/sonar-ansible/README.md

 3. Go to SonarQube and check the result

-Subsequent scans will just required the last step to be executed.
+Subsequent scans will just require the last step to be executed.
 It can easily be integrated into a continuous integration pipeline.

 ## Severity levels mapping
 As of version 3.5, Ansible Lint defines severities.
 Here is the mapping with SonarQube's severity levels: